merlijnkersten/timeslices/consumer-load-profiles.md

-Other processes (timeslice dependent COM_?? processes).
+Other processes (timeslice dependent `COM_FR` processes).
 I don't think we can use consumer load profiles to determine their values.

 | Abbreviation | Description             | Category |
 | ------------ | ----------------------- | -------- |